open-quantum-safe/liboqs/README.md

 master branch
 -------------

-This branch of liboqs aims to selectively incorporate potentially quantum-resistant key encapsulation mechanisms and signature schemes, for the purposes of integration into a common API for liboqs-reliant applications.
+This branch of liboqs aims to selectively incorporate allegedly quantum-resistant key encapsulation mechanisms and signature schemes, for the purposes of integration into a common API for liboqs-reliant applications.

-Implementations on this branch must beet certain acceptance criteria as indicated below.
+Implementations on this branch must meet certain acceptance criteria as indicated below.

 For a list of algorithms included in master branch, see the datasheets in [docs/algorithms](https://github.com/open-quantum-safe/liboqs/tree/master/docs/algorithms).